House poised to launch new probe of Jan. 6 insurrection - The Boston Globe

 “They had an opportunity to really engage,” Thompson said of Republicans who voted against the bipartisan commission.
 “And they didn't.
 So they can't now come back and say, ‘Oh, that’s not fair.'"

 Many Republicans have made clear that they want to move on from the Jan.
 6 attack.
 But some have gone further, including Rep. Andrew Clyde of Georgia, who suggested that video of the rioters looked like a “tourist visit."
 Rep. Paul Gosar of Arizona insisted that a Trump supporter named Ashli Babbitt, who was shot and killed that day while trying to break into the House chamber, was “executed.”
-Others have defended the rioters as they have been charged with federal crimes.
+Others have defended rioters charged with federal crimes.

 Advertisement